jlin1112/Gamespedia/README.md

 <p>
-Thank you so much for using this demo app!
+Thank you so much for being interested in this demo app!
 As the developer behind Gamespedia, I am always looking to improve, so feel free to contact me via email at jiahaolin96@gmail.com if you have any feedback, suggestions, questions or just want to say hello.
 I'd love to hear from you!
 Happy exploring!
 </p>

 <h3>Important:</h3>
  - <i>Gamespedia</i> is designed for game exploring.
-It <b>WILL NOT</b> require <b>ANY</b> personal information nor system access.
+It <b>WILL NOT</b> require <b>ANY</b> personal information or system access.

 <div>
 <h2>Demo video</h2>
         <ul>
                 <li>url</li>
-                <li>The demo in video was run an IOS device</li>
+                <li>The demo in video was run on Iphone 13 mini</li>
         </ul>
 </div>